EliahKagan/palgoviz/meta/README.md

 These are instructions for using the `restructure` script.
 Note that the script itself is documentation of *what* changes are proposed.

+### `run-test-scripts`

+This is a script that runs test-containing modules as script.
+It is a hackish way of doing so.
+If it is improved, and turns out to be useful, then it should be moved somewhere else.